 This Chapter describes obligations/guarantees and liability of CERTUM, registration authorities (including points of the identity and attributes verification), subscribers and relying parties.
 The obligations and liability are governed by mutual agreements made by the parties mentioned above (see Fig. 2.1).
-Figure 2 presents the parties (entities) associated with certification services: CERTUM certification services provider, registration authority, sponsor (payer), subscriber and relying party.
+Figure 2 presents the parties (entities) associated with certification services: CERTUM certification services provider, registration authority, subscriber and relying party.
 Continuous lines connecting various pairs of entities mean a need to enter into a contractual relationship.
 Dotted lines mean that an agreement is unnecessary.
-Subscriber signs individual subscriber agreements or subscriber's sponsor agreements directly with Unizeto Technologies S.A. or indirectly with registration authority operating within CERTUM.
-Subscriber's sponsor agreements are made on the bass of sponsor agreement between a sponsor (payer) and Unizeto Technologies S.A.
+Subscriber signs agreements directly with Unizeto Technologies S.A. or indirectly with registration authority operating within CERTUM.